matrix-org/synapse/docs/usage/configuration/config_documentation.md

          Defaults to 'picture', which OpenID Connect compliant providers should provide and has to refer to a direct image file such as PNG, JPEG, or GIF image file.

-         Currently only supported in server configurations where media repository runs within the Synapse process.
+         Currently only supported in monolithic (single-process) server configurations where media the repository runs within the Synapse process.

        * `localpart_template`: Jinja2 template for the localpart of the MXID.
           If this is not set, the user will be prompted to choose their